86challenge/rules/rules.typ

   + Minimum weight is #highlight[2800 lbs without driver and with a full tank of gas]

   + *Wheels*
-    + Wheels must have a maximum width of 9.0 inches
+    + Wheels must have a maximum width of 9.0 in

   + *Tires*
     + Tires must be one of the following: